AvivEngelberg/Classifying-IoT-Traffic/README.md

 Since our program is only meant to simulate and imitate real padded and shaped traffic and not create actual pcap files after applying these mitigations, we also simulate the tested traces ourselves and then save them obfuscated in their simulation files.

 Each simulation contains the following fields:
-1. <u>frequencies</u>- a dictionary that has packet sizes as keys and their associated frequencies as values.
+1. <ins>frequencies</ins> - a dictionary that has packet sizes as keys and their associated frequencies as values.
-2. <ins>realPeriods</ins>- for learning trace it contains the device's real-traffic periods; for tested trace (because we want to obfuscate it) it stores all the device's periods
+2. <ins>realPeriods</ins> - for learning trace it contains the device's real-traffic periods; for tested trace (because we want to obfuscate it) it stores all the device's periods
-3. fakePeriods- for learning trace it contains the device's only-cover-traffic periods; for tested trace it's an empty list
+3. <ins>fakePeriods</ins> - for learning trace it contains the device's only-cover-traffic periods; for tested trace it's an empty list
-4. deviceNumber- for learning trace it stores the device's number, for tested trace (because we want to obfuscate it) it stores arbitrarily (-1)
+4. <ins>deviceNumber</ins> - for learning trace it stores the device's number, for tested trace (because we want to obfuscate it) it stores arbitrarily (-1)
-5. isLearntSimulation- for learning trace it is **True**, for tested trace it is **False**
+5. <ins>isLearntSimulation</ins> - for learning trace it is **True**, for tested trace it is **False**
-6. file- the name of the learning/test trace file
+6. <ins>file</ins> - the name of the learning/test trace file
-7. q- for learning trace it stores the value of **q** used in the simulation, for tested trace (because we want to obfuscate it) it stores arbitrarily (-1)
+7. <ins>q</ins> - for learning trace it stores the value of **q** used in the simulation, for tested trace (because we want to obfuscate it) it stores arbitrarily (-1)
-8. W- for learning trace it stores the value of **W** used in the simulation, for tested trace (because we want to obfuscate it) it stores arbitrarily (-1)
+8. <ins>W</ins> - for learning trace it stores the value of **W** used in the simulation, for tested trace (because we want to obfuscate it) it stores arbitrarily (-1)

-# Regular Useage
+## Other Actions Explanation
 This program allows to save simulations and do various classifications on the tested traffic.

-## Notes:
+### Notes:
 The second argument directoryName is required only in case where action=0.

 Use identical duration time for every tested trace.
 For the recommended duration times of the traces, refer to [arXiv Preprint](https://arxiv.org/abs/2110.11188).

 The actions above demonstrate how information about tested traffic can be inferred through simple analysis, but are not guaranteed to yield optimal results.
 You may add your own modifications, to make this program more suitable for the datasets you choose to use- e.g. taking thresholds different from the mid-points between averages, different value of **k** for the **KNN** algorithm, etc.
-## Actions Explanation

-### action=0,directoryName=yourSavedDirectoryName
-0. .
-Action: Saving inside sub-directory directoryName in "Saved Simulations", simulation file for any learning trace file in the devices directories and for any test trace file in the directory "Tested Traffic".
 You can modify the values of **q&W** (**W** has to be positive integer, **q** a real number between 0 to 1) in DoSimulations function in line 672, in order to simulate the devices with different values than the default values **q=0.1,W=80**.
 To use **Level-100** padding specify **W=-1**.

 ### action=1
-Assumption: Before running this make sure to put inside the directory "Upload Simulations" at least one tested simulation - each of a differnet device- where all of the them were simulated using the same values for q,W. Action: Saving inside sub-directory "Subsets" in "Saved Simulations" a tested simulation file for the subset of devices in the tested simulations.
+Assumption: Before running this make sure to put inside the directory "Upload Simulations" at least one tested simulation - each of a differnet device- where all of the them were simulated using the same values for **q&W**.
+Action: Saving inside sub-directory "Subsets" in "Saved Simulations" a tested simulation file for the subset of devices in the tested simulations.

 ### action=2
 Assumptions: Before running this make sure to put inside the directory "Upload Simulations" one learnt simulation of each device, and at least one tested simulation of a device.
 Action: Based on the learnt simulations, printing to stdout the classification of which device is active in every tested simulation file.